 Some states have rules restricting activities in designated forest areas.
-In New York, for example, approximately 2.6 million acres of land in the Adirondack and Catskill State Parks have been designated as a "forest preserve."
-Article XIV of the New York State Constitution declares that the forest preserve "shall be forever kept as wild forest lands" and "shall not be leased, sold or exchanged, or be taken by any corporation, . . . nor shall the timber thereon by sold, removed or destroyed."
-The term "wild forest lands" is not defined in the New York State Constitution and has been the subject of little judicial discussion.
-The New York Department of Environmental Conservation ("NYDEC") has interpreted it as requiring maintenance of the "natural conditions" of the forest preserve.
-The New York Attorney-General has concluded that activities may be permitted within the forest preserve, where they do not impair the wild or natural character of the land.
-Activities can, however, result in some changes to the natural environment.
-Thus, for example, construction within the preserve has been found to be permissible even where it would require the removal of a small number of trees and other vegetation, the relocation of rocks, and the grading and leveling of soil.
-Activities must not result in the removal or destruction of significant trees, however.
-Exactly where the threshold lies is uncertain.
+In New York, for example, approximately 2.6 million acres of land in the Adirondack and Catskill State Parks have been designated as a "forest preserve."136 Article XIV of the New York State Constitution declares that the forest preserve "shall be forever kept as wild forest lands" and "shall not be leased, sold or exchanged, or be taken by any corporation, . . . nor shall the timber thereon by sold, removed or destroyed."137 The term "wild forest lands" is not defined in the New York State Constitution and has been the subject of little judicial discussion.138 The New York Department of Environmental Conservation ("NYDEC") has interpreted it as requiring maintenance of the "natural conditions" of the forest preserve.139 Consistent with this view, the New York Attorney-General has concluded that activities may be permitted within the forest preserve, where they do not impair the wild or natural character of the land.140 Activities can, however, result in some changes to the natural environment.
+Thus, for example, construction within the preserve has been found to be permissible even where it would require the removal of a small number of trees and other vegetation, the relocation of rocks, and the grading and leveling of soil.141 Activities must not result in the removal or destruction of significant trees, however.142 Exactly where the threshold lies is uncertain.